The Leray-Hirsch Theorem for equivariant oriented cohomology of flag varieties: The geometric Leray-Hirsch homomorphism

 Let $\GrC$ be the subcategory of $\SmC$ consisting of linear algebraic groups and group homomorphisms.
-Define $\GrSmC$ to be the category with objects all pairs $(G,X)$, where $G\in \GrC$, $X\in \SmC$, and $X$ is a $G$-variety.
-Given $(G,X)$ and $(G',X')$, a morphism in $\GrSmC$ is a pair $(\varphi,f)$, where $\varphi\colon G\to G'$ is a morphism in $\GrC$, $f\colon X\to X'$ is a morphism in $\SmC$, and the obvious compatibility condition intertwining the $G$-action on $X$ and the $G'$-action on $X'$ holds, namely $f(g\cdot x)= \varphi(g)\cdot f(x)$ for $(g,x)\in G\times X$ (or equivalently, the corresponding diagram commutes).
+Define $\GrSmC$ to be the category with objects all pairs $(H,X)$, where $H\in \GrC$, $X\in \SmC$, and $X$ is a $H$-variety.
+Given $(H,X)$ and $(H',X')$, a morphism in $\GrSmC$ is a pair $(\varphi,f)$, where $\varphi\colon G\to G'$ is a morphism in $\GrC$, $f\colon X\to X'$ is a morphism in $\SmC$, and the obvious compatibility condition intertwining the $H$-action on $X$ and the $H'$-action on $X'$ holds, namely $f(g\cdot x)= \varphi(g)\cdot f(x)$ for $(g,x)\in H\times X$ (or equivalently, the corresponding diagram commutes).

-An \emph{equivariant oriented cohomology theory} is an additive, contravariant functor from the category $\GrSmC$ to the category of commutative rings with identity endowed with push-forward maps for equivariant projective morphisms that has certain properties and that satisfies a collection of axioms \cite[\S2] {calmeszainoullinezhong:equivariant}.
+An \emph{equivariant oriented cohomology theory} is an additive, contravariant functor from the category $\GrSmC$ to the category of commutative rings with identity, endowed with push-forward maps for equivariant projective morphisms (for a fixed algebraic group), restriction maps for morphisms of algebraic groups (for a fixed smooth variety), and a ``total characteristic class'' map (for a fixed algebraic group), that satisfy a collection of natural axioms \cite[\S2] {calmeszainoullinezhong:equivariant}.